 Note that “shortly after”, because nowhere in Curry’s article is there any mention of bongs.
 All the bong claims are from clickbait published by cynical UK tabloids that caught wind of his National Geographic article.

 Exquisite as it is, this gold treasure in fact comprises two vessels and three small gold cups, plus a heavy gold ring and armbands.
 No bongs.
 No pipes.
 Not even any braziers.
 “The chamber contained two bucket-shaped gold vessels, each placed upside down.
-Inside were three gold cups.…” These gold cups and gold vessels were likely used for holding liquids.
-They showed “no sign of charring or burning.”
+Inside were three gold cups.…” These showed “no sign of charring or burning.”
 Belinski speculates that “they were used to brew and drink a strong opium concoction.”

 Enter the “black residue” inside the vessels, which is the second fragment of objectively verifiable reality out of which the Scythian bongs fantasy was born.
 Sent to a criminology lab, this black residue tested “positive for opium and cannabis.”
 This is the basis for Belinski’s speculation.
 His guess is that “cannabis was burning nearby.”
 That’s a guess based partly on the Histories’ account of Scythian cannabis fumigation and partly, it seems, on an assumption by Belinski that cannabis is not a drug that is drunk.

 Because a much more straightforward explanation for this black residue containing traces of opium and cannabis is that – you guessed it – the brew contained opium and cannabis.